Jindabyne Shared Trail

 - The footpath trail link between Banjo Paterson and Cobbon Crescent construction work, including new ramps and crossings, have now been completed.

-- We anticipate that the tender process and subsequent construction of these sections will begin in the first half of 2025 with completion of all works forecast for Q2 2026.
+- We anticipate that the tender process and subsequent construction of these sections will begin in the first half of 2025 with completion of all works forecast for early 2026.